5 Southwest Credit Card Offers That Could Help You Fly for Free

 - Free in-flight WiFi

 Note that regular spending on your Southwest credit cards won’t be nearly enough to reach elite status.
-While three of the four Southwest credit cards earn tier qualifying points, it doesn’t amount to much: You’ll get 1,500 points for every $10,000 you spend, up to a maximum of 15,000 tier qualifying points per card.
+While four of the five Southwest credit cards earn tier qualifying points, it doesn’t amount to much: You’ll get 1,500 points for every $10,000 you spend, up to a maximum of 15,000 tier qualifying points per card.

 In other words?
 Don’t count on your credit cards to help you achieve elite status; you’ll need to take Southwest flights to do that.